Chapter 3:

 After all, she had already agreed to meet with the band at Mayumi’s house after school, and Sakura would surely kill her if she didn’t show up.

-She forced herself out of bed, shuffling across the floor as she pulled on her uniform: a navy-blue blazer, an oversized red necktie, and a pleated skirt.
+She forced herself out of bed, shuffling across the floor as she put on her uniform: navy blue blazer, an oversized red necktie, and a pleated skirt.

 She wore the same uniform every day, so she wondered why today she half expected something else.